 After at pedal: -35dBm

-A value of -40 is basically considered very good, and the lower the value (e.g. -65) indicates further away.
+A value of -40 is basically considered very good, and the lower the value (e.g., -65) indicates further away.
 Either way, all of these values are great, and indicate effectively no meaningful change.
 And while I haven’t validated the ANT+ signal strength, generally speaking those two are in tandem off the same chipset.

 The reason why signal strength matters in battery tweaking exercises, it can and has absolutely broken some power meters.
 One only need to remember 4iiii a few years back, trying to dramatically increase their battery claims, only to have endless issues with power meter dropouts on people’s bike computers, because they pushed the limits too far.
 Signal strength is a big piece of the battery puzzle on these sorts of units, but it’s also a careful balance.

 Of course, it’s not the only piece – the other aspects would be (and obviously is) code changes, designed to optimize performance.
-This can be cleaning up legacy code, cleaning up inefficient ways of doing things, etc… As is always the case when we see these massive battery jumps, we’ll have to wait to see if there are any unintended consequences across not just one or two people, but the population at large.
+This can include cleaning up legacy code, cleaning up inefficient ways of doing things, etc… As is always the case when we see these massive battery jumps, we’ll have to wait to see if there are any unintended consequences across not just one or two people, but the population at large.

 Favero said in a statement that: “This improvement has been made possible through extensive research and development to optimize the algorithm, ensuring extended battery life without compromising the high accuracy and consistency of data that our products are known for.”

-Underlining was included in their quote.
+The underlining was included in their quote.
 Had they really thought it through, for Valentine’s day they’d also have made that text red too. 😂

-Historically speaking Favero is *very* conservative when it comes to making adjustments and rolling out new hardware/software.
+Historically speaking, Favero is *very* conservative when it comes to making adjustments and rolling out new hardware/software.
 I’d struggle to think of any company in the field that spends as much time as Favero on the testing side, save perhaps SRAM.
-Both are known for final validation programs that extend almost as long as some of their competitors entire development cycles.
+Both are known for final validation programs that extend almost as long as some of their competitors’ entire development cycles.

 Either way, I’ve bought a number of Favero Pro RS & MX series units over the last year to use as power meter comparison pedals for both myself and my wife’s bikes, given the price point is great, and the just-works factor is high.